Nankin-machi: History

 Nankin-machi originated in 1868, when Kobe's port was opened to foreigners including Chinese immigrants from Guangdong and Fujian.
 The newcomers settled in the western end of Kobe's foreign district, which soon became the focal point for subsequent Chinese migrants.
-During that time, many Chinese people from the city of Nanking also immigrated to the city of Kobe, hence the name of the neighborhood "Nankinmachi" (Nanking Town).
+During that time, many Chinese people from the city of Nanjing also immigrated to the city of Kobe, hence the name of the neighborhood "Nankinmachi" (Nanjing Town).
 By the early 1920s, Nankinmachi was a vibrant area bustling with businesses, restaurants, and homes.
 That all changed, however, during World War II, when it was destroyed during the allied bombings of Kobe, Nankinmachi was re-built after the war by the remaining Chinese community that stayed behind in post-war Japan.
 In 1995, it was severely damaged during the Great Hanshin earthquake.
 It was quickly rebuilt, and once again thrives as a center of Chinese culture and activity throughout the Kansai region.
 There are currently 10,000 people residing in Nankin-machi.